Fred J. Cooper Memorial Organ Events

 Join us for a very special Fred J. Cooper Memorial Organ demonstration as part of our FREE Kimmel Center tour!
-On the first Saturday of every month, our 1pm tour will start with a 15 minute organ demonstration of the instrument’s unparalleled and dramatic sounds LIVE in Verizon Hall.
+Once a month, our 1pm tour will start with a 15 minute organ demonstration of the instrument’s unparalleled and dramatic sounds LIVE in Verizon Hall.
 Together with our partners at The American Guild of Organists, we’re excited to expand our popular tours to include this unique experience.
 Let our talented volunteer show you around!

 Kimmel Center tours depart from the Information Desk in Commonwealth Plaza.
 Tours are on a first-come, first served basis and are limited to 20 persons per tour.
 Visitors may register for public tours at the Information Desk, which opens at 10am daily.

 The Kimmel Center celebrates the awe-inspiring power of the Fred J. Cooper Memorial Organ with a diverse line-up of virtuosi.

 Silent Film with Organ

 Sat, Feb 27 | 8pm | Verizon Hall

 Depicting a highly stylized, futuristic city where a beautiful and cultured utopia exists above a bleak underworld populated by mistreated workers, Fritz Lang's 1927 German masterpiece Metropolis set the tone for all science fiction and fantasy films that followed.
 See this classic film in a new light with LIVE accompaniment on the Fred J. Cooper Memorial Organ.